 Other Religions' Interpretations

 The Holy Quran.
-Jesus (PBUH) could talk in the womb, and he wasn't killed.
-God raised him to the sky and made his enemies confuse another man for him.
-Muslims generally regard Jesus to be second in holiness after The Prophet Muhammad (PBUH) himself.
+Jesus (PBUH) could talk in the womb, and he wasn't killed — God raised him to the sky and tricked the Romans into crucifying a common criminal in his place.
+Muslims generally regard Jesus as a great prophet second in holiness after The Prophet Muhammad (PBUH) himself.

 Jews vary a little more in how they see him.